Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 One may be inclined to select anchor groups that provide the strongest mechanical coupling.
 On the other hand, arguments have been put forward that optimizing anchor groups towards strong mechanical coupling may not be favorable for producing clear signatures of molecular conductance in conductance histograms.
 In STM break-junction experiments the conductance distribution (peak width) obtained with strongly binding thiol linkers was found to be much wider than that for amine anchors that have smaller binding strength \cite{Venkataraman2006a}.
 The interpretation offered is based on the flexibility of the Au-amine bond, which leaves the arrangement of the Au surface atoms unaffected.
 In contrast, the Au-S bond is stronger than a Au-Au bond resulting in restructuring of the metal electrodes during stretching of the contacts.
 Consequently, conductance histograms will be based on many metal electrode surface configurations (for a review, see \textcite{Li2007,Hybertsen2016}).

-Surprisingly, the opposite result was found for MCBJ break junctions by \textcite{Martin2008}: the thiol coupled molecules produced a stronger and sharper signature in the conductance histograms as compared to their amine-coupled counterparts.
-As suggested by \textcite{Martin2008} the outcome of the experiments may depend sensitively on the experimental conditions.
+Surprisingly, the opposite result was found for MCBJ break junctions by \textcite{Martin2008}: the thiol coupled molecules produced a stronger and sharper signature in the conductance histograms as compared to their amine-coupled counterparts. { In a study comparing results for different anchoring groups \textcite{Chen2006} found no major difference between thiol-, amine- or carboxylic-acid anchoring of alkanes, except for minor shifts in the conductance peak position. } As suggested by \textcite{Martin2008} the outcome of the experiments may depend sensitively on the experimental conditions.
 The experiments by \textcite{Venkataraman2006a} were performed in solution, where bond breaking may be followed by spontaneous reforming of bonds.
 This may enhance the signature for a weak bond, such as the amine bond, in the conductance histograms.
 When performing experiments under vacuum with a sparse surface coverage, on the other hand, once a bond is broken it cannot be reformed spontaneously.
 In such experiments a stronger bond, such as a thiol bond, could be preferable.

 Taking the last point one step further, multidentate bonds have been investigated.
 One may reason that multiple anchoring points at each anchoring site could lead to the molecule imposing the structure of the metal leads, which would suppress the variability in the conductance histograms.
 Such multidentate bonds have been explored in the forms of carbodithioate ($-$CS$_2$H) groups \cite{Tivanski2005,Xing2010} and dithiocarbamate ($-$NCS$_2$H) groups \cite{Wrochem2010}.
 A systematic comparison of the conductance histograms with those for other anchoring groups has not yet been made.